-CASH SALE OR OWNER FINANCE, FLEXIBLE TERMS, PLEASE CONTACT US FOR DETAILS!
+CASH OFFER OR OWNER FINANCE, FLEXIBLE TERMS, PLEASE CONTACT US FOR DETAILS!

 42.43 ACRES LAND, 2 LOTS, RARE APPROXIMATELY 1,907 FEET OF CHENA RIVER FRONTAGE AND POND